bmatcuk/coc-stylelintplus/README.md

 stylelint may be out-of-date after a save (ie, may point to the wrong line or may have been fixed by the automatic changes on save, etc).

-Default filetypes handled by coc-stylelintplus are css, less, postcss, scss, sugarss, vue, and wxss.
+Default filetypes handled by coc-stylelintplus are css, less, postcss, sass, scss, sugarss, vue, and wxss.
 This list can be overridden with the `filetypes` option.
 If you enable the `cssInJs` option, javascript, javascriptreact, typescript, and typescriptreact will be added to the list.